With targeting by behavior (or “Retargeting campaigns”), you can mark up the audience you'll later show ads to.

 Where LINK_TP is an action tracking point link in the format: https://yandex.ru/ads/adfox/392990/tracePoint?p7=wtvn&p8=b.

-4. Create banner No. 2, which should only be served to the who clicked on banner No. 1, and set up targeting by behavior only for users who visited the pages in the temporary category.
+Create Banner 2, which should be served only to those who clicked Banner 1, and set up targeting by behavior only for users who visited the pages in the temporary category.